10 Questions with Mark Owens, Director of Marketing, at Skylight

 Where does an Irish man like to grab a bite to eat in Ohio City?

-Ohio City is a cool place and there’s so many great restaurants.
+Ohio City is a cool place and there are so many great restaurants.
 My favorite is Town Hall for lunch or dinner.
 I go there every week and nearly always choose Chicken and Bacon BBQ flatbread – it’s amazing!

 What was your childhood ambition?